 Date modified — This date stamp indicates the day on which the project profile was published or modified.
 Modifications may include substantive changes to the data, such as status or budget updates, or cosmetic changes, such as correction of grammar errors in text fields.

-Description — The project description is for communications purposes.
-It usually describes the ultimate outcome, intermediate outcomes, and activities in plain language.
-If the project is part of a larger initiative, that initiative is usually described as well.
-Sometimes the description lists multiple partners; CIDA's information systems allow only one to be coded in the system.
+Description — The project description usually describes the ultimate outcome, intermediate outcomes, and activities in plain language.
+If the project is part of a larger initiative, that initiative is often described as well.
+Sometimes the description lists multiple partners; our information systems allow only one to be coded in the system.

 Expected Results — The information summarized here represents results that are expected to be achieved by the end of the project (the primary intermediate expected outcomes and immediate expected outcomes).
-This is a new field, and information will only be available for projects approved after October 15, 2011.
+Information is usually only available for projects approved after October 15, 2011.

-Status — CIDA's projects progress through a life cycle of tentative, planning, operational, terminating, and closed.
-CIDA only publishes project data after the project has been approved and is in operational status.
+Status — Projects progress through a life cycle of tentative, planning, operational, terminating, and closed.
+Project data is only published after the project has been approved and is in operational status.
 Projects are usually moved into terminating status once activities have been completed and are changed to closed status once the final report has been accepted.
-Profiles are normally removed from the Project Browser after they have been posted in closed status for one year.
+Profiles are normally removed from the Browser after they have been posted in closed status for one year.
 Occasionally they are removed while the project is in terminating status if there has been a prolonged administrative delay in closing the project.

 Country — This field indicates where the project is carried out.
 The location may be a country, territory, or region.
 A project may be carried out in more than one location.
 If so, the project profile indicates an estimated percentage of project activities in each location.
-CIDA's country pages contain more information on the Agency's activities in each country.
-Visit Regions and Countries to view these pages.
+DFATD's country pages contain more information on the Department's activities in each country.
+Visit Where we work in International Development to view these pages.

 For some executing agencies or partners, a link to its website is available from the project profile.
 In some cases however, the agency’s or partner’s website might be available in English or French only.

-Sectors of focus — CIDA-funded projects are categorized under eight broad sector headings: democratic governance, improving health, private sector development, strengthening basic education, environment, emergency assistance, peace and security, and other.
+Sectors of focus — These projects are categorized under eight broad sector of focus headings: democratic governance, improving health, private sector development, strengthening basic education, environment, emergency assistance, peace and security, and other.

-Sectors — The sector labels and codes used are tertiary-level DAC sector codes.
-CIDA's sector coding table for projects is based on the OECD sector code table, allowing all donors to compare and coordinate their projects.
+Sectors — These are tertiary-level DAC sector codes.
+The sector coding table for projects is based on the OECD sector code table, allowing all donors to compare and coordinate their projects.

-Note 2: The amounts listed in the Project Browser data and in the DAC-OECD data for any given year will usually be different.
-The Project Browser contribution amount reflects a planned, or partially disbursed, multi-year budget in Canadian dollars, as currently entered in CIDA's information systems, whereas the DAC-OECD contribution amount is in US dollars per calendar year, for past years, and includes contributions from other Canadian sources, not just CIDA.
+Note 2: The amounts listed in the Browser and in the DAC-OECD data for any given year will usually be different.
+The Browser contribution amount reflects a planned, or partially disbursed, multi-year budget in Canadian dollars, as currently entered in DFATD's information systems, whereas the DAC-OECD contribution amount is in US dollars per calendar year, for past years, and includes contributions from other Canadian sources, not just DFATD or CIDA.

-Contracts, Grants and Contributions — The addition of this information to projects is a work in progress.
-This section displays links to related entries in proactive disclosure reports for contracts over $10,000 (including contract amendments), and grants and contributions over $25,000.
+Contracts, Grants and Contributions — This section displays links to related entries in proactive disclosure reports for contracts over $10,000 (including contract amendments), and grants and contributions over $25,000.

 5. How to keep French accents when opening a CSV project data set in Excel?